The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES: Joint photometry and RV modelling

 The joint fit was performed in two stages.
 First, we applied global optimisation of the parameters using \texttt{PyDE}.
-Starting from the optimal solution, the parameter space was subsequently explored using \texttt{emcee}, running for $2 \times 10^6$ iterations to meet the convergence criteria of \texttt{PyORBIT}.
+Starting from the optimal solution, the parameter space was subsequently explored using \texttt{emcee}, running for $2.5 \times 10^6$ iterations to meet the convergence criteria of \texttt{PyORBIT}.
 The final fitted orbital and planetary parameters and corresponding priors are listed in Tables~\ref{tab:fit_results_planet} and \ref{tab:fit_priors_planet}, respectively.
 Similarly, the stellar and instrumental priors and resulting values are listed in Tables \ref{tab:fit_priors_starinst} and \ref{tab:fit_results_starinst}.

 Our joint fit yields results for Gliese 12\,b that are consistent with those obtained from the photometry-only and informed RV analyses.
-The simultaneous modelling of the RVs and the H$\alpha$ activity index using the QPC kernel produced a rotation period of $P_\mathrm{rot} = 171.9_{-1.7}^{+1.6}\,\mathrm{d}$.
+The simultaneous modelling of the RVs and the H$\alpha$ activity index using the QPC kernel produced a rotation period of $P_\mathrm{rot} = 172.0_{-1.6}^{+1.5}\,\mathrm{d}$.
 This value is close to twice the rotation period inferred from long-term photometry ($P_\mathrm{rot} \sim 85\,\mathrm{d}$).
-Since the QPC kernel models both $P_\mathrm{rot}$ and $P_\mathrm{rot}/2$ \citep[see][]{Perger2021}, the likely stellar rotation period of 85\,d is still accounted for by the kernel.
-Tests using the QPC kernel on the RV and H$\alpha$ datasets separately showed that the kernel can recover the 85-day rotation period when a uniform prior in the range [60\,d, 100\,d] is used for $P_\mathrm{rot}$.
-A stellar rotation period longer than 100\,d appears unlikely, as M stars with such long periods are rare \citep[see][]{Newton2016b,Shan2024}.
-Therefore, a rotation period close to 85\,d remains the more plausible scenario for Gliese 12.
+We note that $P_\mathrm{rot}$ here refers to the characteristic period recovered by the GP model and is not necessarily the stellar rotation period itself.
+The QPC kernel, as described by \citet{Perger2021}, is designed to account for quasi-periodic signals at both $P_\mathrm{rot}$ and its first harmonic ($P_\mathrm{rot}/2$), which commonly arise due to spot configurations that produce symmetric signals that repeat every half rotation.
+In this context, the fitted period of $\sim$172\,d probably corresponds to the harmonic of a true rotation period near 85\,d.
+Tests using the QPC kernel on the RV and H$\alpha$ datasets separately confirm that the kernel can recover the 85-day period when a uniform prior in the range [60\,d, 100\,d] is adopted for $P_\mathrm{rot}$.
+A stellar rotation period significantly longer than 100\,d appears unlikely, as such long periods are rare among M dwarfs \citep[see][]{Newton2016b,Shan2024}.
+We therefore consider a rotation period close to 85\,d as the more physically plausible scenario for Gliese 12.